phoenixframework/phoenix/guides/controllers.md

 The first line below the module definition invokes the `__using__/1` macro of the `HelloWeb` module, which imports some useful modules.

-The `PageController` gives us the `index` action to display the Phoenix [welcome page] associated with the default route Phoenix defines in the router.
+`PageController` gives us the `index` action to display the Phoenix [welcome page] associated with the default route Phoenix defines in the router.

 ## Actions